How to Make a Gif in Photoshop

 screenshot of menu option in the timeline window with "make frames from layers" circled.

 Once you do this, you can select individual frames and edit them as needed.
 The simpler the animation, the less frames you’ll need.
-In my case, I had 15 frames:
+For this example, there are 15 individual frames:

 Screenshot of 15 frames in the timeline window

-If the frames aren’t in the correct order, now’s the time to rearrange and reorder them by dragging them where they should be!
-You’ll want this near perfect before moving on to the next step.
+If the frames aren’t in the correct order, now’s the time to rearrange and reorder them by dragging them where they should be.
+You’ll want this as perfect as possible before moving on to the next step.

 Step 6: Select Frame Duration and Looping Option